Mahdyy02/cloess-technical-assesment/README.md

 # 🛍️ CLOESS - Tunisian Fashion E-commerce Platform

-A modern e-commerce platform for Tunisian fashion featuring an AI-powered chatbot assistant, invisible analytics tracking, and a responsive React frontend with FastAPI backend.
+A modern e-commerce platform for Tunisian fashion featuring an **AI Agent** assistant, invisible analytics tracking, and a responsive React frontend with FastAPI backend.

 ## 🌟 Features